 The Encounter

 Theatre is an encounter.
-In his later writings, political philosopher Louis Althusser takes an approach that h‘materialism of the encounter.’ principal is that there exists a little-acknowledged tradition in the history of philosophy e attempts to exposethrough reflecting on the writings of a range of philosophers, including Marx, Democritus, Spinoza, Rousseau, and Heidegger.
-The methodreturning to what is well known and familiar in order to meet it anew.
-It is employed to open up new possibilities in what is otherwise a given, and to liberate texts from dominant or creadings.
+In his later writings, political philosopher Louis Althusser takes an approach that he has described as a ‘materialism of the encounter.’
+Althusser’s principal thesis is that there exists a little-acknowledged materialist tradition in the history of philosophy that is opposed to the materialisms of the rationalist tradition, which he considers a ‘disguised form of idealism’.
+He attempts to expose this through reflecting on the writings of a range of philosophers, including Marx, Democritus, Spinoza, Rousseau, and Heidegger.
+The ‘materialism of the encounter’ becomes a method for returning to what is well known and familiar in the work of those philosophers in order to meet it anew, and demonstrate a repressed thread of continuity in philosophical tradition.
+It is employed to open up new possibilities in what is otherwise a given, and to liberate texts from dominant or canonical readings.
 In effect, Althusser performs a conscious re-turn, which allows him to encounter these texts afresh, as if they have never before been met.

 What interests me here is establishing the encounter as a methodological approach for performing a return, which constitutes a new meeting with what has been there already.
 This special issue approaches theatre as an encounter, that is, a return to the new through that which might appear ancient, durable, or taken for granted (society, politics, the cultural establishment, theatre as an institution, oneself).
 The practice of live theatre and performance facilitates this approach as it is in theatre’s nature to perform a return to the old through an encounter that is always new.
-Live theatre and performance – the singular moment, the specific encounter, my/your body in it – can never be repeated; however, perhaps paradoxically, theatre is rooted in repetition through its return to texts and contexts that are often ancient, and its re-enactment of familiar actionsthat is, its ability to ‘begin again’ As Joe Kelleher suggests
+Live theatre and performance – the singular moment, the specific encounter, my/your body in it – can never be repeated; however, perhaps paradoxically, theatre is rooted in repetition through its return to texts and contexts that are often ancient, and its re-enactment of familiar actions: that is, its ability to ‘begin again’.
+As Joe Kelleher suggests, with reference to Alan Read’s notion of ‘beginning again’:

-theatre has anything at all to offer to contemporary troubled times, it is … its capacity to ‘begin again’ by provoking us to take notice of the forms of life to be encountered there, and to consider just how much these encounters might matter, in relation to our lives and also to lives other than our own.
+[If] theatre has anything at all to offer to contemporary troubled times, it is […] its capacity to ‘begin again’ by provoking us to take notice of the forms of life to be encountered there, and to consider just how much these encounters might matter, in relation to our lives and also to lives other than our own.

-This Althusser establishes through his methodology of the encounter: a ‘beginning again’.
-However, whereas Althusser begins again in order to prove a thesis – that is, the encounter is used as a means to an end that is beyond it – theatre facilitates this ‘beginning again’ as an end in itself: it facilitates encounters with life as a means of revisiting life and opening up new potentials for our lives, and for lives other than our own.
+This resembles what Althusser establishes through his methodology of the encounter: a ‘beginning again’.
+However, whereas in his writings on the ‘materialism of the encounter’ Althusser begins again in order to prove a thesis – that is, the encounter is used as a means to an end that is beyond it – theatre facilitates this ‘beginning again’ as an end in itself: it facilitates encounters with life as a means of revisiting life and opening up new potentials for our lives, and for lives other than our own.

 The Digital

-The encounters stud this special issue are particular in that their return, their beginning anew, is facilitated by the digital.
-The term digital, as employed here, means ‘far more than either discrete data or the machines that use such data.’
+The encounters studied by the contributors to this special issue are particular in that their return, their beginning anew, is facilitated by the digital.
+The term ‘digital’, as employed here, means as media theorist Charlie Gere argues, ‘far more than either discrete data or the machines that use such data.’
 In his book Digital Culture, Gere suggests that ‘to speak of the digital is to call up, metonymically, the whole panoply of virtual simulacra, instantaneous communication, ubiquitous media and global connectivity that constitutes much of our contemporary experience.’
 Thus, when referring to the digital, we do not refer to a specific technological paradigm but look to address a wider set of sociocultural phenomena that cannot be reducible to computer technology.